-To communicate with the Modem from a computer on the network (to use the Modem's GUI, for example), the user may have to switch the IP address settings from DHCP-enabled to static IP, so that the computer and the Modem are on the same subnet.
+To communicate with the Modem from a computer on the network (to use the Modem's GUI, for example), the user may have to switch the IP address settings from DHCP-enabled to static IP on the computer, so that the computer and the Modem are on the same subnet.

-To set up static IP on a computer, select the operating system and follow the instructions.
+To set up static IP on a computer, select the operating system and follow the instructions provided in this chapter.

-Note: The following procedures are based on the Modem's factory default IP address.
+Note: The following insturctions are based on the Modem's factory default IP address.
 If the Modem's IP address has been changed, enter the new IP address when instructed to enter an IP address.